cilium/cilium/Documentation/operations/upgrade.rst

 Step 2: Use Helm to Upgrade your Cilium deployment
 --------------------------------------------------------------------------------------

-`Helm` can be used to either upgrade Cilium directly or to generate a new set of YAML files that can be used to upgrade an existing deployment via ``kubectl``.
+:term:`Helm` can be used to either upgrade Cilium directly or to generate a new set of YAML files that can be used to upgrade an existing deployment via ``kubectl``.
 By default, Helm will generate the new templates using the default values files packaged with each new release.
 You still need to ensure that you are